 Whether authentication requests sent to this Identity Provider partner must be signed.
-This is a read-only attribute that is derived from the partner's metadata file.
+This is a read-only attribute that is derived from the partner's metadata com.bea.security.saml2.providers.registry.WebSSOIdPPartner Java interface.

-Operations on this attribute are available in the com.bea.security.saml2.providers.registry.WebSSOIdPPartner Java interface.

 Whether SAML artifact requests received from this Identity Provider partner must be signed.